When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 A suit jacket will have one of two types of pockets: patch style or flap style.
 But usually, they’ll have flap pockets.

-A tuxedo jacket has jetted pockets.
-These are simple slits cut into the jacket.
+In fact, a tuxedo jacket has jetted pockets.
+These are simple slits cut into the jacket with no flap or cover.

-Also, there is no flap or cover.
-They are discrete pockets without any frivolous fabric, helping to create a sleek line.
+They are discrete without any frivolous fabric, helping to create a sleek line.

 Suit Pants vs. Tuxedo Pants

-The most noticeable difference is that tuxedo pants have a satin stripe along the outer seam.
 This strip of satin or grosgrain helps create the sleek line you expect from a tuxedo.
 It also has a satin waistband.

-Not being able to wear a belt makes it imperative that your pants fit you very well.
-From this aspect, it may be an excellent idea to have your tuxedo custom-made.
+Not being able to put on a belt makes it imperative that your pants fit you very well.
 If this isn’t a possibility, or you aren’t able to get a perfect fit, you may wear suspenders.

 Suspenders are well hidden under your jacket.
 They are also pretty chic looking when you remove your jacket.

 Suit trousers do offer belt loops, and it is advisable to wear a belt with your suit.
 It completes your look.
-Some suit pants offer buttons inside the waist for suspenders.

 Dress Shirt vs. Tuxedo Shirt

-Tuxedo and suit shirts are constructed differently; each has components that are not found in the other style.
+Tuxedo and suit shirts are constructed differently; each has components that are not found in the other shirt style.
 Even though they can be made from the same fabric, most similarities end there.

 A dress shirt for a suit has a spread or semi-spread collar.
 It folds down and has larger tips.